Rosa Parks: Music

-In 1999, Parks filed a $5 billion lawsuit against American hip-hop duo Outkast and their record company claiming that the duo's song "Rosa Parks", released on their 1998 album Aquemini, used her name without permission, harming her reputation.
+In 1999, Parks filed a lawsuit against American hip-hop duo Outkast and their record company claiming that the duo's song "Rosa Parks", released on their 1998 album Aquemini, used her name without permission, harming her reputation.
 After a federal court dismissed the lawsuit, Parks filed another suit in 2004 against BMG Rights Management, Arista Records, and LaFace Records.
-In 2005, a settlement was reached, wherein Outkast and BMG without admitting liability agreed to pursue projects that would "enlighten today's youth about the significant role Rosa Parks played in making America a better place for all races".
-The role of Steele, co-founder of the Rosa and Raymond Parks Institute, and Parks's attorney, Gregory Reed, in these legal proceedings was subject to scrutiny, with some accusing them of "exploiting" Parks for their own gain.
+In 2005, a settlement was reached wherein Outkast and BMG, without admitting liability, agreed to pursue projects that would "enlighten today's youth about the significant role Rosa Parks played in making America a better place for all races".
+The roles of Steele, co-founder of the Rosa and Raymond Parks Institute, and Gregory Reed, Parks's attorney, in these legal proceedings were subject to scrutiny, with some accusing them of "exploiting" Parks for their own gain.

 Rapper Nicki Minaj received backlash online for incorporating Parks into her 2020 song "Yikes", where she rapped, "All you bitches Rosa Park, uh-oh, get your ass up".
 Journalist Ernest Owens criticized the lyric for its inaccurate portrayal of Parks's actions:

 Y'all go remind Nicki Minaj that.
 Quick history lesson: She never got up, she stayed seated.
 The lyric makes no sense.

 Other

 One of the cards in the Supersisters trading card set, released in 1979, featured Parks's name and picture.
 She is card no. 27 in the set.
 In 2019, Mattel released a Barbie doll in Parks's likeness as part of their "Inspiring Women" series.

 On January 4, 2016, the United States Court of Appeals for the Eleventh Circuit reviewed a lawsuit brought by the Rosa and Raymond Parks Institute for Self Development against American retail corporation Target.
 In the lawsuit, the institute alleged that Target infringed on Parks's rights to her name and likeness by selling merchandise using her name, contrary to a Michigan law safeguarding against the unauthorized use of a person's identity for commercial gain.
-The court's ruling, given by Judge Robin S. Rosenbaum, stated that "the use of Rosa Parks's name and likeness in the books, movie, and plaque are necessary to chronicling and discussing the history of the Civil Rights Movement—matters quintessentially embraced and protected by Michigan's qualified privilege", permitting the sale of the items at Target.
+The court's ruling, given by Judge Robin S. Rosenbaum, stated that "the use of Rosa Parks's name and likeness in the books, movie, and plaque are necessary to chronicling and discussing the history of the Civil Rights Movement—matters quintessentially embraced and protected by Michigan's qualified privilege", allowing the sale of the items at Target.